vualidon/ColiVara/readme.md

 ## Roadmap

-1. Independent Evals for quality + latency
-2. Full Demo with Generative Models
+1. Full Demo with Generative Models
-3. Automated SDKs for popular languages other than Python
+2. Automated SDKs for popular languages other than Python

 ## Getting Started (Local Setup)